Natalie Susi is a teacher by heart,

 a writer by trade, and an entrepreneur by choice.

 In 2014, Bare Mixers was acquired by a leading natural foods company, and Natalie continued to work with the company as the face of the brand.
 As brand ambassador, Natalie was featured in notable press outlets to include: Forbes.com (Top 10 Female Entrepreneurs to Watch in SD), Pacific Magazine (Top 30 Under 30) The LA Times, E!
 Online, People Magazine, and Bravo’s, The Millionaire Matchmaker.

 In 2015, Natalie exited the company and returned to education with a unique experience of how to build a business with limited resources and no previous business education.
 Like so many other first-time entrepreneurs, she spent 8 years learning life and business lessons the hard way.
-During this process, Natalie became fascinated with the psychology of human behavior and communication and personal development concepts like how to uncover your triggers, patterns, and stuck points, so you can transform breakdowns into breakthroughs and manifest your desires.
-She created a 3-step process to help people uncover their triggers, patterns, and stuck points, replant new beliefs, and cultivate a daily practice to help people stay in the new beliefs.
+During this process, Natalie became fascinated with the psychology of human behavior and communication and personal development.
+She delved into concepts such as how to uncover triggers, patterns, and stuck points to facilitate transformative breakthroughs and manifest desired outcomes.
+She crafted a comprehensive three-step process that empowers individuals to unearth their triggers and patterns, establish new empowering beliefs, and foster a daily practice that solidifies these transformative changes.